augnustin/docker-local-tutorial/PITCHME.md

 ---

-## Step 1: Let's start an app
+## Let's start an app

 Let's make a simple Python [Flask](http://flask.pocoo.org) Hello World app.

-Why?
-Simply because python is popular and easy to read.
-But this tutorial could work with **any unix-compliant technology**.
+Why Python?
+Only because it is popular and easy to read.
+But **this tutorial could work with any unix-compliant technology**.

 How would you do that without docker?

 ---

-### With Docker, 2 extra files
+### With Docker, we need 2 extra files

 - `Dockerfile`